White Bass vs Striped Bass: The Key Differences

 The FDA and EPA (Environmental Protection Agency) have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 10.
 This is especially important for young infants, developing children and pregnant women.

 They established a list of best fish, good choices and ones to avoid based on their mercury levels.
-Therefore, does white bass or striped bass have more mercury?

 White bass and striped bass have similar levels of mercury.
 They are listed on the FDA’s good choices of fish to consume regarding their mercury levels.
-The recommendation is to consume white or striped ocean bass once a week.

 Always check with a physician prior to eating new foods or changing your dietary habits.

-White Bass or Striped Bass: Which Costs More?
+White Bass or Striped Bass: Costs

 When you are purchasing either bass, be sure to check the label to see if the fish is caught in the wild or farm-raised.
 It makes a difference with the price.
-Therefore, which is more expensive, white bass or striped bass?

 Striped bass is more expensive than white bass.
 The average cost for wild caught striped bass is $32.91 per pound while the average cost for wild-caught white bass is from $23.99 to $29.99 per pound.
 The cost will vary depending on location, whether it is farm-raised or wild-caught, fresh or frozen.